bahim22/work/Docs2/AplusDoc.md

 5. Magnetic disk drives
 6. SSD
 7. SCSI (Small Computer System Interface)
+8. Sectors usually contain 512 bytes.
-8. L1 is generally found in the processor chip and it's the smallest & fastest for the CPU to read.
+9. L1 is generally found in the processor chip and it's the smallest & fastest for the CPU to read.
 It ranges from 8-64KB.
    1. L2 and L3 are larger than L1 but take longer to access.
-9. Sectors usually contain 512 bytes.

 #### RAID

-10. `RAID` (Redundant Array of independent disk) Types: Hardware & Software RAID
+1. `RAID` (Redundant Array of independent disk) Types: Hardware & Software RAID
     1. RAID 0: Striping w/o parity and no fault tolerance
        1. min.
 2 disks needed and read/write performance increase
     2. RAID 1: Mirroring and dubplexing.
        1. mirroring requires 2 equal sized pars on diff drives.
        2. disk duplexing req.
 2 disk and 2 controllers.
        3. provides fault tolerance, w/ slower disk access compared to striping
     3. RAID 2 - striping w/ error correction
     4. RAID 3 - striping w/ error correction code stored as parity
        1. takes a striped array, then adds prity HDD to the array.
 The parity info is vital if a drive fails because it can restore blocks broken from data corruption.
 Parity written to 1 drive
     5. RAID 4: striping w/ large blocks allocation
     6. RAID 5: striping w/ parity.
 Requires 3 pars on diff drives.
        1. fault tolerant & less expensive than disk mirroring.
        2. data can't be recovered if >= 1 disk fails, so tape backups need to be used.
        3. spreading the parity info across all drives allows all the drives to rebuild the array if another fails.
-      4. Mirroring has more overhead due to the entire drive being copied to another drive.
+    7. Mirroring has more overhead due to the entire drive being copied to another drive.
-    7. RAID 10: mirrored stripping.
+    8. RAID 10: mirrored stripping.
 Mode 0 array + mode 1 array, striped.
        1. ex.
 You striped data into 2 drives, then each drive is mirrored
        2. requires a total of 4 drives
-    8. Disk swapping: Hot-swapping (Host plugging): ability to add/remove devices to PC while it's running & OS will auto recognize changes.
+    9. Disk swapping: Hot-swapping (Host plugging): ability to add/remove devices to PC while it's running & OS will auto recognize changes.
        1. cold: device needs powered down prior to replacing parts
        2. warm: The server can remain powered on, but I/O functions corresponding to the part that needs replaced need stopped by the appropriate command
        3. hot: the faulty part can be replaced w/o interrupting the srver or exec any interruption commands in I/O procedures.
-11. `USB`
+2. `USB`
        1. universal serial bus 1.1 cocmes in 1.5 MB/s and 12 Mbps; USB 2..0 runs at 480 Mbps
        2. form factors: micro, USB-C, mini
        3. USB 3.0 runs at 5 Gbps; USB 3.1 at 10 Gbps